Vegan diet: A beginner's guide

 If you follow a vegan diet there are some nutrients that you need to pay particular attention to.
 The most common micronutrient deficiencies for vegans (and some vegetarians too!) are iron, calcium, vitamin D and vitamin B12.

 Calcium is needed for strong bones and teeth.
-Include calcium rich, green, leafy vegetables like spinach and kale, as well as nuts and seeds such as almonds and sesame seeds.
+Include calcium-rich green, leafy vegetables like spinach and kale, as well as nuts and seeds such as almonds and sesame seeds.
 Milk and yogurt alternatives such as soya milk are often fortified with calcium.
-Dried fruit such as raisins and prunes are also high in calcium.
+Dried fruit such as raisins and prunes are also a good source of calcium.

 The best source of vitamin D is the sun!
 The body requires vitamin D to absorb calcium so it plays an important role in bone health.
 Many breakfast cereals and some spreads are fortified with vitamin D. You may want to take a vitamin D supplement but check with your doctor and always check the label to ensure the supplement is not from animal origin.

 Iron is essential for growth and development and plays a role in transferring oxygen round the body.
 Vegan diets can be high in iron from plant-based sources such as green leafy vegetables; broccoli, watercress, spinach, grains such as; lentils, quinoa and seeds such as pumpkin seeds.
 Read our spotlight on high-iron diets for more information.

 Vitamin B12 is important to maintain healthy blood and nervous system.
 The main sources of vitamin B12 are foods from animal sources so unsurprisingly, vegans and vegetarians are often low in this vitamin.
 If you are worried you may have low levels of vitamin B12 consult your doctor as a supplement may be needed.
 Vegan-friendly sources of B12 include fortified breakfast cereals, soya milks and yeast extract.